Rennes Metro: Line B

 Opened on 20 September 2022, Line B is based on the new NeoVal technology.
 The line runs 13.4 km north-east to south-west between Cesson - Viasilva and Saint-Jacques - Gaîté with 15 stations (12 of which underground).
-The line is interchangeable with Line A at two stations, Sainte-Anne and Gare, and two other stations, Saint-Germain and Colombier, are within walking distance to Line A.
+The line connects with Line A at two stations, Sainte-Anne and Gare, and two other stations, Saint-Germain and Colombier, are within walking distance to Line A.

 The two terminal stations, Saint-Jacques - Gaîté and Cesson - Viasilva, as well as Les Gayeulles are served by the Parc relais (ride-and-park service) operated by STAR.

 The north-eastern end of the line is served via a viaduct nearly 2.4 km long.
 The viaduct is held up by 70 piers, with its average height between the bottom of its deck and the ground 6 to 7 m, and the tallest pier 9.35 m tall.
 The viaduct serves three stations: Cesson - Viasilva, Atlante, and Beaulieu - Université.
 At the end of the viaduct on the "Beaulieu - Université" station side, the line goes underground via an opening on the ground next to the parking lots of the university residence.

-With the new line about to be open, the operator of Rennes' public transport system, Service des Transports en Commun de l'Agglomération Rennaise (STAR) have announced changes for the bus network, scheduled to take effect on 24 October, a month after the opening of Line B. In addition, the bus line C3, currently having the same shade of green as the future Line B, will change its colour to yellow.
+With the new line about to be open, the operator of Rennes' public transport system, Service des Transports en Commun de l'Agglomération Rennaise (STAR) announced changes for the bus network, scheduled to take effect on 24 October, a month after the line's opening.
+In addition, bus line C3, currently having the same shade of green as Line B, will change its colour to yellow.

-To promote the newly opening line, STAR announced that the entire Line B will be free on the first week of its operation, until Sunday 25 September.
-In addition, there will also be various celebration activities held at 5 stations: Saint-Jacques - Gaîté, La Courrouze, Cleunay, Gros-Chêne, and Cesson - Viasilva, as well as exhibitions of the new metro at Sainte-Anne station.
+To promote the newly opening line, STAR announced that the entire Line B would be free during the first week of operation, through Sunday 25 September.
+In addition, there will also be various celebration activities held at five stations: Saint-Jacques - Gaîté, La Courrouze, Cleunay, Gros-Chêne, and Cesson - Viasilva, as well as exhibitions of the new metro at Sainte-Anne station.

-On the day of opening, both lines of the metro network saw record-breaking daily ridership, with 155,000 riderships on Line A and 120,000 riderships on Line B, and an estimated 10% of the riderships transferring between the two lines.
+On opening day both lines of the metro network saw record-breaking daily ridership, with 155,000 riderships on Line A and 120,000 riderships on Line B, and an estimated 10% of the riderships transferring between the two lines.
 The two transfer stations, "Sainte-Anne" and "Gares", also saw the highest daily ridership of 23,000 and 15,000.
 The operator STAR have expected a daily ridership of 110,000 in the long term.